 - Lifetime depressive episodes.
 Exposure to ACEs may increase the risk of experiencing depressive disorders well into adulthood—sometimes decades after ACEs occur.
 Learn more from a 2015 study on ACEs and the risk of geriatric depressive disorders.

 - Sleep disturbances in adults.
 People with a history of ACEs have a higher likelihood of experiencing self-reported sleep disorders, according to a 2015 systematic review of research studies on ACEs and sleep disturbances in adults.

-- High-risk sexual behaviors.
-Women with ACEs have reported risky sexual behaviors, including early intercourse, having had 30 or more sexual partners, and perceiving themselves to be at risk for HIV/AIDS.
+- High-risk sexual behaviours.
+Women with ACEs have reported risky sexual behaviours, including early intercourse, having had 30 or more sexual partners, and perceiving themselves to be at risk for HIV/AIDS.
 Learn more from a 2001 study on ACEs and sexual risk behaviors in women.
 Sexual minorities who experience ACEs also demonstrate earlier sexual debut according to a 2015 study.

 - Fetal mortality.
 Fetal deaths attributed to adolescent pregnancy may result from underlying ACEs rather than adolescent pregnancy, according to a 2004 study of the association between ACEs and adolescent pregnancy.

 - Pregnancy outcomes.
 Each additional ACE a mother experienced during early childhood is associated with decreased birth weight and gestational age of her infant at birth, according to a 2016 study on the association between ACEs and pregnancy outcomes